golang/go/src/cmd/compile/internal-abi.md

 An architecture may still define register meanings that aren’t compatible with ABI0, but these differences should be easy to account for in the compiler.

+The assignment algorithm assigns zero-sized values to the stack (assignment step 2) in order to support ABI0-equivalence.
+While these values take no space themselves, they do result in alignment padding on the stack in ABI0.
+Without this step, the internal ABI would register-assign zero-sized values even on architectures that provide no argument registers because they don't consume any registers, and hence not add alignment padding to the stack.

 The algorithm reserves spill space for arguments in the caller’s frame so that the compiler can generate a stack growth path that spills into